kyleboas/tacticsjournal.com/_posts/2023-4-24-How-Manchester-United-man-to-man-marking-weakened-Brighton-buildup.md

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/24/Estupinan_3.1-24Apr2023_13:55:39.jpeg">
-    <figcaption>Figure 4.1 - Estupinan dismarks from Antony to make a run into the right half-space in the second half</figcaption>
+    <figcaption>Figure 4.1 - Estupinan dismarks from Antony to make a run into the left half-space in the second half</figcaption>
 </figure>

 Estupinan did the same in the second half, but now that Brighton were more compact, the threat of Antony on the right wing was limited.